Non-compactness of the Prescribed Q-curvature Problem in Large Dimensions: Introduction

 Clearly, every solution of (\ref{1.4}) is a critical point of the functional

 Consider

 We refer to $P(g)$ as the Paneitz energy.
 Clearly it is a conformal invariant.

 A similar question is whether or not the set of all positive solutions to the $Q-\text{curvature}$ equation is compact.
-As far as we know, the only results in this direction are by Hebey-Frederic \cite{HR} and Qing-Raske \cite{QR}.
-Both papers give positive answers provided $M$ is locally conformally flat and satisfies some other assumptions.
-Compactness is also studied for non geometric potentials of Paneitz operator in Hebey-Robert-Wen \cite{HRW}.
+As far as we know, the only results in this direction are given by Hebey-Robert \cite{HR} and Qing-Raske \cite{QR}.
+Both papers give positive answers provided $M$ is locally conformally flat and satisfies some additional assumptions.
+Compactness is also studied for non-geometric potentials of Paneitz operator in Hebey-Robert-Wen \cite{HRW}.

 In this paper, we prove the non-compactness of the set of solutions to the $Q-\text{curvature}$ problem in large dimensions.
 We construct a blowing-up sequence consisting of exactly one bubble.
 More precisely we prove the following theorem.